de-nugan/SDBox-Multiboot/README.md

 * Use as your daily driver, if you dare
 * Mount SDBox then boot Workbench floppy for installation to SD card

 ## DISCLAIMER

+SDBox is not as robust as a conventional HDD system.
+It can be picky with SD cards, power sources, and there is no CRC on writes.
-I'm not an Amiga expert.
-Use entirely at your own risk.
+Use is entirely at your own risk!
+Please see the GitHub page for more info.

 ## REQUIREMENTS

 * Any Amiga with Kickstart 1.3 or higher
 * SDBox and micro SD card (see below)
-* This floppy
+* This floppy disk
 * Workbench 1.3 (some files are required by SDBox Multiboot)

 ## HOW IT WORKS

-SDBox Multiboot boot sequence:
+### SDBox Multiboot boot sequence:

 1. Copies boot files to RAM: (default) or RAD: (if enabled) and continues boot from there.
 2. Mounts the SDBox (device SD0:)